Unbabel/word-level-qe-corpus-builder/corpus_generation/README.md

 - `ignore-shift-set` if a BAD token appears also in PE do not propagate to source
 - `missing-only` only propagate for missing words (deletions)

-Default used was `normal`.
+Default setting used was `normal`.

-## Generating Corpora

-The new tags can be generated from any previous WMT word-level QE corpus.
-As examples we provide scripts for WMT2015 and WMT2017.
-See `word-level-qe-corpus-builder/README.md`.